Journey to Pascha

 Discussion & Icon

 Now read together John 19: 38-42.
-Ask students what is similar in these two men’s actions to the actions of Saint Maria.
-(They took risks in order to show their love for Jesus Christ.)
-Help students see the point that people much closer to our own time, like Mother Maria, still do the same brave and loving things that Joseph of Arimathea and Nicodemus did because they are following Jesus Christ.)
+Ask students what is similar in these two men’s actions (Joseph of Arimathea and Nicodemus) to the actions of Saint Maria.
+(The two men took risks in order to show their love for Jesus Christ.
+Help students see the point that people who lived much closer to our own time, like Mother Maria, still do the same brave and loving things that Joseph of Arimathea and Nicodemus did, because they, like the apostles and like others who actually knew Him, are following Jesus Christ.)

 5